Workers’ Comp Lawyers, Greensboro, N.C.

 The most common injuries in the community as a whole were caused by unintentional poisoning, motor vehicle accidents, and slips and falls – in that order.

 Why Hire Us as Your Workers’ Comp Lawyers in Greensboro, NC?

 Several of the workers’ compensation attorneys at the Law Offices of James Scott Farrin are North Carolina State Bar Board Certified Specialists in Workers’ Compensation Law – something only a small fraction of the attorneys licensed to practice in North Carolina can claim.
 Two have even worked at the North Carolina Industrial Commission.
 Put our experience to work for you.

 Call us at 1-866-900-7078, 24 hours a day, seven days a week.
 Or, contact our Greensboro office for more information.
 Our Greensboro workers’ compensation lawyers know North Carolina workers’ compensation law and how it applies to workplace injuries, workers’ compensation claims, and workers’ compensation benefits.
 And we want to help you.

-If you have been hurt on the job and are worried about lost wages and how you are going to pay your medical bills, get a free case evaluation online today.
+If you have been hurt on the job and are worried about lost wages and how you are going to pay your medical bills, get your free case evaluation online today.
 We will help you fight for the maximum benefits to which you may be entitled.Text Us

 Testimonials do not reference all the feedback the firm has received.
 Each case is different and must be evaluated on its individual facts.
 Prior results do not guarantee a similar outcome can be achieved in the future.